6 Main Highlights of Reepham Food Festival | 25th May 2025

 3. Blickling Hall

-The owner of this mansion is The National Trust.
-They organise different occasions like Apple Weekends and Cooking in the Kitchen throughout the year.
-The entry fee for adults is £14 and £7 for kids.
+The National Trust owns this mansion and organises various occasions, such as Apple Weekends and Cooking in the Kitchen, throughout the year.
+The entry fee for adults is £14, and £ for kids, it is £ 7.
 Pets are allowed.

 4. Foxley Wood Nature Reserve

 It’s the oldest woodland and coppice in Norfolk.
 The Norfolk Wildlife Trust owns 123 hectares of land.
-Few parts of the reserve forest are estimated to be as old as 6000 yrs.
-There are nearly 250 types of flora found here.
+Few parts of the reserve forest are estimated to be as old as 6000 years.
+Nearly 250 types of flora are found here.

 5. St Michael the Archangel Church